-“The character has all of the diva qualities of Glee’s Rachel Barry, but none of the talent,” Spero said, comparing the unraveled Rachel to the highly polished lead in the hit television series.
+“The character has all of the diva qualities of Glee’s Rachel Berry, but none of the talent,” Spero said, comparing the unraveled Rachel to the highly polished lead in the hit television series.
 Spero plays Rachel’s 15-year-old nemesis, as the two compete for their big break starring in an anti-bullying public service announcement.

 Ravel and Spero developed the idea one afternoon making a satirical video that riffed on Marlo Thomas’s campy role in the 1960s TV series That Girl.

 But Rachel Unraveled also has serious roots in the craft, said the actors.
 It developed from their freshman-year theater collaboration class, where, regardless of one’s preferred concentration, students must be schooled in four tracks: playwriting, design and production, performance, and directing.